Article at a Glance:

-Adderall is used to treat attention-deficit/hyperactivity disorder (ADHD) and narcolepsy, and helps people to have increased focus and attention.
-Adderall increases the amount of certain chemicals in the brain and stimulates the nervous system.
-The length of time Adderall lasts in someone’s system depends on a number of factors and can last for days.
+Adderall is prescribed to treat attention-deficit/hyperactivity disorder (ADHD) and narcolepsy.
+It works by increasing dopamine production in the brain and stimulating the nervous system, boosting focus and attention.
+The length of time Adderall lasts in someone’s system depends on a number of factors, but it can stay in your system for days.

 Lengths of Time in the Body

-The length of time that Adderall remains in the body depends on whether it is an extended-release formula or an immediate-release formula.
-Adderall starts to affect the body within 30–60 minutes and will peak around three hours for immediate-release formulations and around seven hours for extended-release formulations.
+The length of time that Adderall stays in the body depends on whether an extended-release formula (XR) or immediate-release (IR) formula was taken.
+After Adderall is taken, its effects begin within 30–60 minutes.
+These effects peak at around the three-hour mark for immediate-release formulations, and around the seven-hour mark for extended-release formulations.

-The most common method used for drug testing is urine samples, and people who use Adderall often wonder, “How long does Adderall last in urine?”
-Adderall is normally only detectable in the urine for two to three days.
+The most common method used for drug testing is urine samples, and people who use Adderall may ask, “How long does Adderall last in urine?”
+Adderall is typically only detectable in urine for 1–5 days.

-Blood tests are normally used to test for drugs in legal situations, such as after a car accident, and will typically be positive for the shortest time of all the methods of testing for drugs.
-Adderall will normally be detectable in the bloodstream for up to 46 hours after the last dose but may be detectable for up to 50 hours if an extended-release formula was used.
+Blood tests are usually used to test for drugs in legal situations, such as after a car accident, and read positive for the shortest time of all drug testing methods.
+Adderall is typically detectable in the bloodstream for up to 46 hours after the last dose but may be detectable for up to 50 hours if an extended-release formula is used.

-Saliva testing is not as common as many other methods of testing for drugs but may be done in some situations.
-Adderall is typically detectable for 20-50 hours in the saliva.
+Saliva testing is not as common as many other methods of testing, but may be done in some situations.
+Adderall is typically detectable for up to 48 hours in saliva.

-Hair drug testing is rarely done, but may sometimes be done to detect the presence of drugs after the timeframe for other methods of testing has passed.
-Hair drug tests show the presence of drugs within the last 90 days and will indicate if Adderall has been used in 90 days.
+Hair drug testing is rarely done, but may be used to detect the presence of drugs after the timeframe for other testing methods has passed.
+Hair drug tests will indicate if Adderall has been used in the past 90 days.

 Durations & Dosages

-The length of time that Adderall lasts in the body depends upon the dose that is used and whether the dose is immediate-release or extended-release.
-The Adderall in extended-release formulations will be metabolized by the body at the same rate, but will be slowly released into the body instead of being released all at once, and will last for longer.
+The length of time that Adderall lasts in the body depends on the dose and whether it is immediate-release or extended-release.
+Extended-release Adderall is metabolized by the body at the same rate, but is slowly released into the body instead of being released all at once and therefore lasts longer.

 Adderall Instant Release (IR)

-Adderall IR will be available to be metabolized by the body as soon as it is taken.
-The effects of immediate-release Adderall will typically peak at three hours and last for up to four hours.
+Adderall IR is metabolized by the body as soon as it is taken.
+The effects of immediate-release Adderall typically peak at three hours and last for up to four hours.

 Adderall Extended Release (XR)